mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2022"
 	%} </li>

-    - The title says it all?
+    <p style="color:orange"> The title says it all?
 This paper discusses the impact of non-identifiability on a focal problem---the crown age of the angiosperms---and points out that the estimates of that age are effectively determined by the priors used in the analysis.
-They also make the excellent point that so-called "molecular age estimates" are not molecular at all---effectively all the temporal data comes from the fossils (and the models), not from the molecular data.
+They also make the excellent point that so-called "molecular age estimates" are not molecular at all---effectively all the temporal data comes from the fossils (and the models), not from the molecular data. </p>

 </ul>